MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/Remove-GraphApplication.md

 # Remove-GraphApplication

 ## Synopsis
-Remove-GraphApplication is a wrapper funnction to call ADFS Graph cmdlets on ADFS.
+Remove-GraphApplication is a wrapper function to call AD FS Graph cmdlets on AD FS.

 ## Syntax